realA10001986/Time-Circuits-Display/README.md

  ```

 "ETTO lead", ie the lead time between IO14 going high and the actual start of a time travel is defined as 5000ms (ETTO_LEAD_TIME).
 In this window of time, the prop can play its pre-time-travel (warm-up/acceleration/etc) sequence.
 The sequence inside the time "tunnel" follows after that lead time, and when IO14 goes LOW, the re-entry into the destination time takes place.

+## Flash Wear

+Flash memory has a somewhat limited life-time.
+It can be written to only between 10.000 and 100.000 times before becoming unreliable.
+The firmware uses flash memory for storing settings and clock data.
+Every time you change settings through the keypad menu or the Config Portal, data is written to flash memory.
+The same goes for changing alarm settings (including enabling/disabling the alarm).

+In order to reduce the number of write operations and thereby prolonging the life of your clock, it is recommended
+- to disable/uncheck the option *[Make time travels persistent](#persistent--non-persistent-time-travels)* in the Config Portal,
+- use a good-quality SD card and check/enable ["Save alarm/volume settings on SD"](#save-alarmvolume-settings-on-sd) in the Config Portal; alarm and volume settings are then stored on the SD card (which also suffers from wear but is easy to replace).
+If you want to swap the SD card but preserve your alarm/volume settings, go to the Config Portal while the old SD card is still in place, uncheck the *Save alarm/volume settings on SD* option, click on Save and wait until the clock has rebooted.
+You can then power down the clock, swap the SD card and power-up again.
+Then go to the Config Portal, change the option back on and click on Save.
+Your settings are now on the new SD card.

 ## My custom-made Wall Clock